JDonnellyCodeInstitute/PP4-Gymbuktu/README.md

 ### **Project Planning & Prioritization**
 - The **Minimum Viable Product (MVP)** was prioritized first, ensuring that user authentication, class bookings, and profile management were implemented before expanding functionality.
 - User stories were created and tracked in GitHub to keep development focused on what users actually needed, such as an easy way to book, cancel, and view their classes.
-- Given GitHub's limitations as an Agile ticket management system, the **Project Scope** section in the README was created at the start of development.
+- Given GitHub's limitations as an Agile ticket management system, the **Project Scope  & Feature Overview** section in the README was created at the start of development.
 This section serves as a **high-level epic breakdown**, outlining the key principles and objectives of the project.
 - From these epics, user stories were derived and prioritized based on their importance in achieving the MVP.

 ### **Tracking User Story Prioritization**